ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    *  Use "referral glue" on the assumption that other types of glue may be defined in the future.

+   *  Added Operational Considerations section.

+   *  Note many current implementations set TC=1 only when no glue RRs fit.
+New requirements may lead to more truncation and TCP.

 9. Normative References

    [RFC1034]  Mockapetris, P., "Domain names - concepts and facilities",